 Developing a beamformer and evaluating algorithm alternatives is only the first step toward achieving the required performance of a wireless communications or radar system.
 To assess performance, the beamformer must be integrated into a system-level model and evaluated over a collection of parameter, steering, and channel combinations.
 Another challenge involves system-level tradeoffs between performing beamforming in the radio frequency (RF) and/or digital baseband domain.
-All of these activities are best done early in the design process.
+All these activities are best done early in the design process.
 You can use MATLAB and Simulink® to assess the impact of RF effects on beamformer performance with the Massive MIMO Hybrid Beamforming with RF Impairments example.